-7.5.2 Security Associations
+7.5.2 (Updated Section) Security Associations

-IPsec relies on the concept of a security association, which consists of a shared state (primarily cryptographic keys and parameters) maintained between two endpoints to secure traffic between them.
-Security associations are established between two hosts using either Internet Key Exchange (IKE) as specified in [RFC2409] and [RFC4306], or Authenticated IP Protocol, as specified in [MS-AIPS].
+IPsec relies on the concept of a security association, which consists of a shared state primarily cryptographic keys and parameters maintained between two endpoints to secure traffic between them.
+Security associations are established between two hosts using either Internet Key Exchange (IKE) [RFC2409] [RFC4306], or Authenticated IP Protocol [MS-AIPS].
 These protocols handle the negotiation of the shared state that makes up the security association, as well as authenticating the two hosts to each other.
 Once a security association is established, IPsec-encapsulated IP traffic can pass between the two endpoints.

-After a security association is established, a host sending an IPsec packet marks the packet with a Security Parameter Index (SPI) from the security association shared state, and performs the cryptographic and digital signing operations parameterized by the state in the security association (see [RFC4301] section 5.1).
-The receiving host's IPsec layer uses the SPI and other packet information to find the security association's shared state values to check digital signatures and decrypt traffic as needed before passing the packet up to higher layer transports (see [([RFC4301] section 5.2).
+After a security association is established, a host sending prepares to send an IPsec packet marks by marking the packet with a Security Parameter Index (SPI) ([RFC4303] section 2.1) from the security association shared state, and performs performing the cryptographic and digital signing operations parameterized by the state in the security association to find the security association's shared state values to check digital signatures and decrypt traffic as needed before passing the packet up to higher layer transports ([RFC4301] section 5.2).